 Activated Carbon & Granular Activated Carbon (GAC)

 The activated carbon filtration method relies on adsorption.
 Molecules in the water are trapped in the porous structure of a carbon substrate.
 Activated charcoal filters remove sediment, chlorine, and volatile organic compounds (VOCs).
-These filters are not as effective at removing salts, minerals and dissolved inorganic compounds, however.
+Carbon filtration is not as effective at removing salts, minerals and dissolved inorganic compounds, however.

 Carbon block filters offer a larger adsorption surface and many of them have additional layers in between the carbon for a better filtration.
 Some even possess silver layers that will block bacteria and prevent bacteria growth.